 Symptoms of Snapping Scapula Syndrome:

-- Pain or Discomfort: Pain or discomfort in the shoulder area, which can range from mild to severe.
+- Pain or Discomfort: Shoulder pain, which can vary in intensity from minor to severe.

-- Decreased Range of Motion: Decreased range of motion in the shoulder, making it difficult to reach overhead.
+- Decreased Range of Motion: reduced shoulder range of motion, which makes it challenging to reach overhead.

 - Muscle spasms along the rib cage